Ruthless Quotas at Amazon Are Permanently Maiming Employees

 He recalled that Holcomb told him how much it would mean to Indiana if the state won the Amazon headquarters deal.
 Then, Stallone said, the commissioner told him to back off on the Amazon case—or resign.

-The governor’s office denied the meeting with Stallone and the labor commissioner took place, with press secretary Rachel Hoffmeyer writing, “The Governor never gets involved in Department of Labor cases.”
+The governor’s office denied the meeting with Stallone and the labor commissioner took place, with Press Secretary Rachel Hoffmeyer writing, “The Governor never gets involved in Department of Labor cases.”

-The same day Stallone sent his whistleblower email, Amazon’s corporate offices in Seattle gave a $1,000 campaign contribution to Indiana’s governor.
+The same day Stallone sent his whistle-blower email, Amazon’s corporate offices in Seattle gave a $1,000 campaign contribution to Indiana’s governor.
 It was years before Holcomb would next face reelection, and Amazon hasn’t donated to him before or since.

 A year after Terry’s death, Indiana officials quietly signed an agreement with Amazon to delete all the safety citations and fines.
 The agreement said Amazon had met the requirements of an “unpreventable employee misconduct defense.”
 The official record now essentially blames Terry for his own death.